Smoothed Online Learning for Prediction in Piecewise Affine Systems: Analysis

 \section{Analysis}

-In this section, we present a sketch of the proof of \Cref{thm:gap} by breaking the analysis into two parts and stating informal versions of two key intermediate theorems.
+In this section, we present a sketch of the proof of \Cref{thm:gap}.
 There are two primary sources of regret: that which is due to poorly estimating the linear parameters within a mode and that which is due to misclassification of the mode.
-The first of these sources can be controlled by our first theorem, which we term parameter recovery, while the second can be controlled by our second theorem on mode prediction.
+We analyze each source separately \iftoggle{icml}{, beginning with the parameter recovery result of \Cref{thm:parameterrecoveryinformal}}{}.